abelsonlive/pdf_to_shp/readme.md

-STEPS FOR CONVERTING PDFS TO SHAPEFILE
+STEPS FOR CONVERTING PDFS TO SHAPEFILES
 ======================================

 ## Assumptions